MarijQ/Household-Energy-Forecasting/README.md

 ARIMA had the highest RMSE (4579.267) among electricity models.
 Its limitation in handling seasonal and trend variations in larger datasets led to lower accuracy compared to other models.

+### ***Insights***:

+- Electricity consumption exhibited relatively stable patterns, making it easier to predict.
+- Time-based features such as weekends and holidays significantly influenced electricity usage trends.
+- The use of lag features and weather data further enhanced the performance of advanced models like LSTM.

 ### ***Gas Consumption***:

 - ARIMA: 2936.300